fyngyrz/NWS-Temperature/README.md

 ## Limits

-The NWS identifies the software that I'm getting the temperature from as "for the whole western region", which I would read as "is not for areas _not_ in the "western region."
+The NWS identifies the software that I'm getting the temperature from
+\(`getprod.php`\) as "for the whole western region", which I am inclined to read as "is not for areas _not_ in the "western region."
 Well hey, why be consistent?
 It only scares the cats.

 However, as cats have been known on occasion to be scared of nothing, I tried New York City \(xxxMTRjfk\) and Miami Florida \(xxxMTRmia\), and